initpy/go-book/maps.rst

     var numbers map[string] int //declare a map of strings to ints

-You can access and assign a value to an *entry* of this map using the square bracket syntax as in arrays, but instead of an ``int`` index you use a key of the ``keyType`` type.
+You can access and assign a value to an *entry* of this map using the square bracket syntax as in arrays or slices, but instead of an ``int`` index you use a key of the ``keyType`` type.

 Also, like with slices, since maps are reference types, one can make them using